arunkjoyson/SEP_Assignement2/README.md

 ## Assumption:

-•Developers benefit from self-affirmation when questions and answers are separated.
+-Developers benefit from self-affirmation when questions and answers are separated.

-•Categorization improves retrieval, filtering, and dataset usability.
+-Categorization improves retrieval, filtering, and dataset usability.

 ## Validation:

-•Ask developers how often they struggle with mixed question-answer data when using training datasets.
+-Ask developers how often they struggle with mixed question-answer data when using training datasets.

-•Do you think Determine whether categorization improves searchability and organization in AI training ?
+-Do you think Determine whether categorization improves searchability and organization in AI training ?

 - Follow-Up Questions?